 - Scalability and future growth: Systems that can support fast-paced growth generally cost more.
 Cheaper solutions may fail to keep up with growing business needs, especially when business is growing quickly.

-While it’s typically not too difficult to compute these costs, things can get tricky if inventory management features are part of a more comprehensive system, such as a warehouse management system, accounting software, or supply chain management software.
+While it’s typically not too difficult to compute these costs, things can get tricky if inventory management features are part of a more comprehensive system, such as a warehouse management system, accounting/inventory software, or supply chain management software.

 Inventory Management Software Pricing Comparison